-The Holberton School is a standalone building located in the Arts District of Tulsa, OK.
+Holberton School Tulsa is a standalone building located in the Arts District of Tulsa, OK.
 The building was designed with exposed brick, representing the historical architecture of Tulsa.

-This software engineer and developer school is approximately 9000 square feet and boasts 6 Peer Learning rooms, 2 meeting rooms, a conference room, a resource center, an event space, a kitchen, a lounge, a separate rest area, a bike rack, and locker area.
+The school is approximately 9,000 square feet and boasts six peer learning rooms, two meeting rooms, a conference room, a resource center, an event space, a kitchen, a lounge, a separate rest area, a bike rack, and a locker area.

 The annex is located directly behind the school and is approximately 17,000 square feet.
 The space includes 12 peer learning rooms, seven meeting rooms, a large kitchen, six phone booths, additional lounge spaces, an open student workspace that seats 118 people, and a patio with sweeping views of Downtown Tulsa.